 The CIEMAT, an Organism of the Ministry of Science and Innovation, is a Public Research Agency for excellence in energy and environment, as well as in many vanguard technologies and in various areas of fundamental research.
 Since its creation in 1951 as the JEN, and since 1986 as the CIEMAT, it has been carrying out research and technological development projects, serving as a reference for technical representation of Spain in international forums, and advising government on matters within its scope.

-The Centre for Renewable Energy Sources and Saving (CRES) is the Greek national centre for Renewable Energy Sources (RES), Rational Use of Energy (RUE) and Energy Saving (ES).
-CRES was instituted as the national coordination centre in its areas of activity by the Law 2244/94 (Production of Electricity from RES).
-CRES is a public entity, supervised by the Ministry of Environment, Energy and Climate Change, having, nevertheless, financial and administrative independence.
-During more than twenty years of its operation CRES has participated in more than 600 European and national projects.
-Today CRES has a scientific staff of more than 120 highly experienced and specialized scientists and engineers.
+The Centre for Renewable Energy Sources and Saving (CRES) is the Greek organisation for Renewable Energy Sources (RES), Rational Use of Energy (RUE) and Energy Saving (ES).
+CRES has been appointed as the national co-ordination centre in its area of activity.
+CRES was founded in September 1987 by Presidential Decree 375/87.
+It is a public entity, supervised by the Ministry of Environment and Energy and has financial and administrative independence.
+Its main goal is the research and promotion of RES/RUE/ES applications at a national and international level, as well as the support of related activities, taking into consideration the principles of sustainable development.

 The National Solar Energy Institute INES is France’s center of reference in the field of solar energy.
 Based at Savoie Technolac on the shores of Lake Bourget, the institute was set up with the backing of Savoie Départemental Council and Rhône-Alpes Regional Council, and includes research and development teams from the CEA, CNRS, University of Savoie and CSTB.